games-on-whales/wolfmanager/ai/tasks/task-WolfLogIntegration.md

-# Plan: Integrating Wolf Container Logs into WolfUI
+# Plan: Integrating Wolf Container Logs into WolfManager

-This document outlines the plan for integrating logs from the `ghcr.io/games-on-whales/wolf` Docker container into the WolfUI application.
+This document outlines the plan for integrating logs from the `ghcr.io/games-on-whales/wolf` Docker container into the WolfManager application.

 **Context:**

-- WolfUI has access to the host's Docker socket (`/var/run/docker.sock` mounted as `/docker.socket`).
+- WolfManager has access to the host's Docker socket (`/var/run/docker.sock` mounted as `/docker.socket`).
 - Target container image: `ghcr.io/games-on-whales/wolf`.
 - Logs are output to container stdout.